smwkbgmn/daily_solution_leetcode/README.md

 # daily_solution_leetcode
-A collection of LeetCode questions to learn various data structures, algorithms, approaches, and so on:
+A collection of solutions for LeetCode questions to practice various data structures, algorithms, approaches, and so on:

 <!---LeetCode Topics Start-->
-# LeetCode Topics
 ## Array
 |  |
 | ------- |